 Jonathan P. Hawley

-He focuses on political law and commercial matters, litigating state and federal cases from pretrial discovery and motions practice through appeal.
+A seasoned litigator, Jonathan counsels businesses, nonprofits, candidates, and voters, leading state and federal cases from pretrial discovery and motions practice through appeal.

-While working as an attorney at Elias Law Group during the last redistricting cycle, Jonathan litigated successful Voting Rights Act claims in Georgia and Louisiana, shepherded the judicial redistricting process in Minnesota, and secured the constitutional redrawing of New York's congressional map.
-He also served on the trial team that successfully defended Oregon's congressional plan and argued the justiciability of partisan-gerrymandering claims before the New Hampshire Supreme Court. [see more]
+In the aftermath of the 2020 election, Jonathan represented Nevada’s Democratic presidential electors to defend President-elect Biden’s victory and secured dismissal of a challenge brought under the Federal Contested Elections Act in the U.S. House of Representatives.
+During the last redistricting cycle, Jonathan litigated successful Voting Rights Act claims in Georgia and Louisiana, advised on the judicial redistricting process in Minnesota, and secured the constitutional redrawing of New York’s congressional map.
+He also served on the trial team that successfully defended Oregon’s congressional plan and argued the justiciability of partisan-gerrymandering claims before the New Hampshire Supreme Court.

 Education & Credentials